ARMmbed/mbed-os/UNITTESTS/README.md

 }
 ```

+### Building and running unit tests

+Use Mbed CLI to build and run unit tests.
+For advanced use, you can run CMake and a make program directly.

+#### Build tests directly with CMake

+1. Create a build directory `mkdir UNITTESTS/build`.
+1. Move to the build directory `cd UNITTESTS/build`.
+1. Run CMake using a relative path to `UNITTESTS` folder as the argument.
+So from `UNITTESTS/build` use `cmake ..`:
+   - Add `-g [generator]` if generating other than Unix Makefiles such in case of MinGW use `-g "MinGW Makefiles"`.
+   - Add `-DCOVERAGE:True` to add coverage compiler flags.
+   - See the [CMake manual](https://cmake.org/cmake/help/v3.0/manual/cmake.1.html) for more information.
+1. Run a make program (Make, Gmake, Mingw32-make and so on) to build the tests.

+#### Run tests directly with CTest

+Run a test binary in the build directory to run a unit test suite.
+To run multiple test suites at once, use CTest test runner.
+Run CTest with `ctest`.
+Add `-v` to get results for each test case.
+See the [CTest manual](https://cmake.org/cmake/help/v3.0/manual/ctest.1.html) for more information.

+#### Run tests with GUI test runner

+1. Install *gtest-runner* using the [documentation](https://github.com/nholthaus/gtest-runner).
+1. Run *gtest-runner*
+1. Add test executables into the list.
+1. Run them.

+### Get code coverage

+Use Mbed CLI to generate code coverage reports.
+For advanced use, you can run Gcovr or any other code coverage tool directly in the build directory.

-## Troubleshooting
+### Troubleshooting

+**Problem:** Generic problems with CMake or with the build process.
+* **Solution**: Delete the build directory.
+Make sure that CMake, g++, gcc and a make program can be found in the path and are correct versions.

-**Problem:** virus protection identifies files generated by CMake as malicious and quarantines the files on Windows.
+**Problem:** Virus protection identifies files generated by CMake as malicious and quarantines the files on Windows.

-* **Solution**: restore the false positive files from the quarantine.
+* **Solution**: Restore the false positive files from the quarantine.